 - What if my partner and I stayed in a civil union and never got married?

 For partners in civil unions, the separation process is similar to that of divorce.
-You will still be able to split assets, file for the union dissolution, and seek assistance from a divorce or family law attorney.
+You will still be able to split assets, file for the union dissolution, and seek assistance from a divorce attorney in Cook County.

 - Different-sex vs same-sex divorce – are there any differences?